Using API tokens

 Creating API tokens

-To create an API token, follow the steps below:
+To create API tokens, follow these steps.

 IMPORTANT

-If you're creating a user token, be sure you're creating tokens for the right account.
+Be sure you're creating tokens for the right account.
 If you've been invited as a user on multiple accounts, you'll need to switch to the appropriate account first.

 3. Click Create token.